agworld/test-boosters/README.md

 `REGRESSION_PATH` is the path that the test boosters will ignore unless a full test suite is being run.

-`EXEMPT_BRANCHES` contains a csv list of branches that will always run a full test suite- i.e. they will ignore the REGRESSION_PATH exclusion.
+`EXEMPT_BRANCHES` contains a csv list of branches that will always run a full test suite - i.e. they will ignore the REGRESSION_PATH exclusion.
 This is very useful for branches like master, release or develop where thoroughness is more important than execution time.

 An example use of this would be a company that doesn't want their Capybara tests (all located in spec/features/) to run unless necessary.
 This way, Semaphore's build time can be reduced on all branches that don't need total build-accuracy.
 In this case, the company could use Semaphore's environment variable setter to enable: